 Notable Places to Eat:

 We could not get enough of the food here!
 So many amazing spots.
-Prosciutto, pasta and wine were a staple for us at both lunch and dinner!
+Prosciutto, pasta, and wine were a staple for us at both lunch and dinner!

 Flavio al Velavevodetto – One of our favorites.
 Gorgeous outdoor seating and incredible pasta!
 A perfect spot for a romantic evening.

 Spirito di Vino – You must visit the wine cellar here!
 It’s one of the most historic wine cellars in the city.
-Not only is there selections of wine amazing but the food is spectacular as well!
+Not only is their selections of wine amazing but the food is spectacular as well!